gopher-systems/guide/README.md

 - **Technologies:** A list of technologies the system uses and their purposes
 - **Commands:** A list of commands to interact with the system

+Systems also have GitHub tags so we can filter them

 ## How to practice systems

 You can create your own repository and copy the system README to the README of that new repository